zeel01/monarch/readme.md

 This section contains technical details about the Monarch API.
 The next section will give examples and instructions on how to use it.

+#### The `Monarch` Class

+For convenience, the `Monarch` class has been attached to `window` for global access.
+This class contains all the base functionality of the module, and references to the various other classes it contains.

 #### Hooks

 Monarch adds the following hooks: